 As the school bell rings-in unfamiliar faces, places, and spaces, there is much you can do to proactively prepare for the upcoming changes and better equip your child (and yourself) to settle successfully into this new normal.

 How can families ease the back-to-school transition for their students with autism – and themselves?
 Here are some tips for making this time of year less stressful for everyone.

-Insider tip: Have your child set their backpack at the front door as a nice prompt to remember that school starts soon.
+Here’s a tip: If possible, have your child participate in back-to-school preparations, including school supply shopping, or ask your to child set their backpack at the front door as a nice prompt to remember that school is going to be starting soon.

+Before school starts up again, ask if you can have a walk-through of the school and/or meet and greet with staff.
 When we tell our children about what they may encounter at the start of school, we can never truly know the images this may conjure up for them.
-So, in the weeks prior to the first day of school, schedule an appointment to tour the campus and allow your child to become more familiar with their surroundings.
-Be sure to:
+So, in the weeks prior to the first day of school, reach out to the school or district and request an appointment to tour the building and meet some of the staff they will be interacting with regularly.

 - Request a face-to-face ‘hello’ with your child’s teachers, as introductions help ensure that the staff members are at least somewhat familiar to your child

 - Ask which staff member serves as the main contact for your child (which may be your child’s case manager or other such title) and for yourself